tfpk/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 work also changes slightly.

-For example, say we want to create a struct which lets the user skip through words.
+For example, say we want to create a struct which lets the user iterate over a sentence.
 You might start off something like this:

 ``` rust,ignore
 // First, the struct: